dangzo/react-redux-audio-player/README.md

 # react-playlist-manager
-Playlist manager using React-Redux and Material UI.
+Playlist manager using React-Redux and Bootstrap.

 Goal is to write clean, elegant React code, getting proficient with Redux and Material UI.